mkkellogg/Photons/README.md

 var particleSystem = new Particles.ParticleSystem();
 particleSystem.initialize( camera, particleSystemParams );

+// set up a modifier that interpolates atlas indices particleSystem.bindModifier( "atlas", new Particles.FrameSetModifier( new Particles.FrameSet( [0, 3], [0, 63], true ) ) );

+// set up a modifier that interpolates particle size over a set of key frames particleSystem.bindModifier( "size", new Particles.FrameSetModifier(
+	new Particles.FrameSet(
+		[ 0, 3],
+		[ new THREE.Vector3( 20, 25 ),
+		  new THREE.Vector3( 20, 25 ) ],
+		false )
+) );

+// set up a modifier that interpolates particle opacity over a set of key frames particleSystem.bindModifier( "alpha", new Particles.FrameSetModifier( new Particles.FrameSet( [0, 0.2, 1.2, 2.0, 3], [ 0, .3, 1, 1, 0], true) ) );

+// set up a modifier that interpolates particle color over a set of key frames particleSystem.bindModifier( "color", new Particles.FrameSetModifier(
+	new Particles.FrameSet(
+		[0, 3],
+		[ new THREE.Vector3(1.4, 1.4, 1.4),
+		  new THREE.Vector3(1.4, 1.4, 1.4) ],
+		false )
+) );

 // set up a modifier that runs once when the particle is initialized to randomize the initial position particleSystem.bindModifier( 'position', new Particles.RandomModifier( {
 	isScalar: false,
-	offset: new THREE.Vector3( 0,  7, 0 ),
+	offset: new THREE.Vector3( 0,  0, 0 ),
-	range: new THREE.Vector3( 3, 0, 3 ),
+	range: new THREE.Vector3( 0, 0, 0 ),
 	rangeEdgeClamp: false,
 	rangeType: Particles.RangeType.Sphere,
 	runOnce: true
 } ) );

 // set up a modifier that runs once when the particle is initialized to randomize the initial velocity particleSystem.bindModifier( 'velocity', new Particles.RandomModifier( {
 	isScalar: false,
 	offset: new THREE.Vector3( 0, 25, 0 ),
 	range: new THREE.Vector3( 10, 2, 10 ),